duyenpham95/spring-security-config-authority/README.md

 # spring-security-basic-using-jdbc-user-details
 This is my spring security learning udemy project notes

-### Simple default login
+### Create Controller with simple api
-- Step 1: create 1 controller with 1 /welcome api, Then added spring-security dep into pom -> The login auth is provided by default when entering localhost:8080/welcome
+- create 1 controller, Then added spring-security dep into pom
-- Step 2: add username & password in application.properties file instead of using default generated username, password

 ### Changing the default Security Configuration
 - Since `WebSecurityConfigurerAdapter` deprecated, Create `SecurityConfiguration` using a `SecurityFilterChain` Bean to configure HttpSecurity or a WebSecurityCustomizer Bean to configure WebSecurity instead

 ### Modifying SecurityConfiguration as per our custom requirements
-- using antMatcher("secured-api").authenticated(): tested with no auth in postman return 401
+- using antMatcher("/not-secured").permitAll(): tested with no auth in postman return 200
-- using antMatcher("not-secured-api").permitAll(): tested with no auth in postman return 200
+- using antMatcher("/secured").authenticated(): tested with no auth in postman return 401
 - using .antMatchers("/read-write").hasAuthority("WRITE"): require "WRITE" auth to pass or else return 403
 - using .antMatchers("/read-only").hasAuthority("READ"): require "READ" auth to pass or else return 403

-### Implement custom UserDetailsService
+### Create tables and mapping entities
 - add postgres driver, jdbc api dependency
 - create datasource
 - Instead of default user table as JDBC of spring security using, create custom_user table instead